hotwax/oms-documentation/netsuite/Flows/exchanges/exchanges.md

 Since our current customers are not capturing additional payments for exchanges in Shopify, payment preferences are not being created in HotWax, and subsequently, customer deposits are not being generated in NetSuite.

 In the event, payments are captured in Shopify and payment records are created in HotWax Commerce, customer deposits should also be created in NetSuite.

+#### Restocking Item from the Original Order

+Exchanges involve returning a purchased item for a different product.
+Therefore, it’s crucial to restock the inventory from the original order.

+Upon physically receiving the returned inventory from the original order, NetSuite generates item receipt records and updates the inventory count accordingly.
+Subsequently, HotWax Commerce synchronizes these item receipt records from NetSuite and accurately updates the inventory count.

 ### Synchronize POS Exchanges to NetSuite